yifung96/MSCKF-VIO/README.md

 # MSCKF-VIO
-Monocular Visual-Inertial Odometry for 3D  Positioning using MSCKF
+Monocular Visual-Inertial Odometry for 3D  Positioning using MSCKF in MATLAB